alexk99/the_router/bras/bras_howto_eng.md

 	radius_client set secret "secret"

-The source ip address must be assigned to the router's interface which connects a router to a RADIUS server.
-It is a v20 interface in this test lab, since it connects the_router with the Linux host H4 where the RADIUS server is running.
+The source ip address must be assigned to the router's interface which connects the router to a RADIUS server.
+It is the v20 interface, since it connects the_router to the linux host H4 where the RADIUS server is running.

 	# link with local linux host